 Continued growth in retail and hospitality

-Acting as a primary shaper of local activity, the retail and hospitality sector will likely continue to evolve.
+Acting as a primary shaper of local activity, the retail and hospitality sector will likely continue to evolve in response to wider trends and changes in local residents’ tastes and preferences.
 The format of retailing will also continue to evolve beyond a simple ‘shop-front’ model to formats that also promote on-line retail options.

-Yarra is a regional destination with many of the City’s retailers attracting shoppers .
-Consultation with Yarra’s retailers indicated approximately 20% of trade is local residents with the remaining 80% sourced from workers, tourists and visitors.
+Yarra is a regional destination with many of the City’s retailers attracting shoppers from beyond local retail catchments.
+Consultation with Yarra’s retailers has indicated that approximately 20% of trade is derived from local residents with the remaining 80% sourced from workers, tourists and visitors.
 Yarra’s broad range of retail and related activities are often quite distinct from retailing that is more oriented towards a local population.
 As a result the viability of many of Yarra’s Activity Centres is less contingent on the presence of supermarket or other anchors.
-Yarra also supports a vibrant night time economy sustained .
+Yarra also supports a vibrant night time economy sustained in large part by visitors from outside of the municipality.

-sector to grow, it has constantly evolv consumer preferences, productand technology.
-This a number of significant implications for the sector:
+As the output of this sector continues to grow, it has also constantly evolving in response to consumer preferences, product innovation and technology.
+This has a number of significant implications for the sector:

-The simple ‘shop-front’ which on-sells goods from is being superseded by multi-channeled retailshop front and online presence.
+The simple ‘shop-front’ which on-sells goods from wholesalers is being superseded by multi-channeled retail, a format that synthesises both a shop front and online presence.

-Physical retailing will increasingly become servicesbased, with strong growth expected in hospitality along with other non-retail services (i.e. health, financial) within retail strips.
+Physical retailing will increasingly become services-based, with strong growth expected in hospitality along with other non-retail services (i.e. health, financial) within retail strips.

 The highly competitive supermarket sector will continue to innovate and find ways to dominate the local retailing space (e.g. smaller formats and tailored offerings based on local environment).

-The impact of online retailing is as yet .
-Although initially seen as a direct competitor to store based retailing, clothing and personal item retailers a physical store might still be necessary to demonstrate the brand or retailers unique points of difference.
+The ultimate impact of online retailing on ‘bricks and mortar’ retailers is as yet unknown.
+Although online was initially seen as a direct competitor to store based retailing, many traditional retailers have adopted online technologies to enhance a evolving business model that is still oriemted around store-based retailing.
+By way of example, for many clothing and personal item retailers a physical store might still be necessary to demonstrate the brand or retailers unique points of difference.

-The Victoria Gardens hopping entre provide diversity to Yarra’s retail offer with a larger format, multi-anchor centre that combines supermarkets, conventional retail and bulky retail.
+The Victoria Gardens Shopping Centre provides diversity to Yarra’s retail offer with a larger format, multi-anchor centre that combines supermarkets, conventional retail and bulky goods retail.
 Although a break from the traditional main street retail formats, the centre provides a complimentary offer and serves a catchment that extends well beyond Yarra.

-opulation growth Melbourne will increase demand for retail and hospitality in high amenity and accessible locations with Yarra’s Activity Centres likely to experience continued pressure to accommodate this growth.
-A trend favouring Yarra is the continued harmonisation and homogenisation of CBD retail demand for a alternative retail offer in non-CBD locations.
+Broadly, population growth across Greater Melbourne will generate increased demand for retail and hospitality in high amenity and accessible locations with Yarra’s Activity Centres likely to experience continued pressure to accommodate this growth.
+A trend favouring Yarra-based retail and hospitality businesses is the continued harmonisation and homogenisation of CBD retail, which contributes to demand for a differentiated, alternative retail offer in accessible non-CBD locations.

-A new neighbourhood centre is proposed as part of the Amcor development seeking to fill a gap in the Alphington/Fairfield area.
+A new neighbourhood centre is proposed as part of the Amcor development seeking to fill a retail network gap in the Alphington/Fairfield area.

 Spatial implications